Davidoff Nicaraguan Toro

 Davidoff Nicaraguan Toro – Huge Ash

-Into the 2nd third the flavor got even more intense and balanced (as if that was even possible) and started getting very creamy.
-Halfway through the 2nd third there was more spice in the retrohale and it really tasted like a Nicaraguan cigar!
+Into the 2nd third, the flavor got even more intense and balanced (as if that was even possible) and started getting very creamy.
+Halfway through the 2nd third, there was more spice in the retrohale and it really tasted like a Nicaraguan cigar!

 Into the final third, the creaminess intensified and the spice made me sneeze once!
 Love that!
-Throughout the entire cigar, there was a sweetness on my tongue when I touch it to the head and balanced out the nutty, coffee flavors very nicely.
+Throughout the entire cigar, there was a sweetness on my tongue when I touched it to the head and balanced out the nutty, coffee flavors very nicely.
 Just as all the other flavors did, the sweetness on my tongue intensified as the cigar smoked on.

 Davidoff Nicaraguan Toro - Final Third